So you got the podcasting bug?

 You finally heard an episode of Serial and you’ve decided this is what you want to do?
 You’ve come to the conclusion that podcasting is the right gig for you.

 All that’s left is to put it out there.
-But then you realize you need a podcast hosting site to host your podcast episodes.
+But then you realize you need a podcast hosting site to host your episodes.
 Pretty much the same way you need a web host for a website.

 I’ve put together the 15 best podcast hosting sites for podcasting for all budget levels.
 Podcast hosting platforms are free, freemium, and paid.
 I’ll take you through the features, how much it’ll cost you, and every other thing you need to know before you decide the best place to host your podcast.

 What are the 3 Best Free Podcast Hosting Sites?

-- Buzzsprout – Gives you 2hrs upload monthly and each upload lasts for 90days before it is taken off.
-250gb of bandwidth (20k-40k episode downloads depending on your episode length).
+- Buzzsprout – Gives you 2 hours upload of monthly storage and each upload lasts for 90 days before it is taken off.
+250GB of bandwidth limit (about 20k-40k episode file downloads depending on your episode length).

 - PodBean – 5 hours total of storage and 100gb of bandwidth.

-- Podomatic – 500mb storage (about 6 hours) and 15GB bandwidth per month for free.
+- Podomatic – 500mb storage space (about 6 hours) and 15gb bandwidth per month for free.

 Take a look at those 3 free podcast hosts and see if those fit your needs.
 Let’s get into more detail about each of the top 15 podcast hosts.
 I’ll then get more into how to choose a podcast hosting site and what to look for when researching podcast hosts.